max5010cs/pythonJ/crash_course_notes.md

 # line 23
 used to put a value to a particular index   (1,2)  2 to index 1
-# i should be careful when using insert with coz that means insert BEFORE....
+# i should be careful when using insert with coz that means insert BEFORE.... or AT THAT EXACT POSITION (not the case with 0>x numbers)
 # if i wanna insert to the end i can use len just like this len(my_list) meaning the length refers to the end argumement and insert puts after the that argument, or i can just use appen() which by default places to the end.